Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 ## Part 2: Merging Multiple Times

 We've received another new project requirement!
-We need to add functionality to be able to calculate the refund or payment of a tax payer.
+We need to add functionality to calculate the refund or payment of a tax payer.
 We'll need a type that represents a tax payer, and a function to calculate a tax payer's tax liability.
 Using the payer's liability and withholdings, we can determine the size of their refund.

  Let's start by working on the function that calculates an individual's tax liability: the taxes owed based on their income, less their deductions.